labex-labs/open-source-labs/rust/rust-book/lab-ch14-03-cargo-workspaces/step3.md

 # Creating the Second Package in the Workspace

-Next, let’s create another member package in the workspace and call it `add_one`.
+Next, let's create another member package in the workspace and call it `add_one`.
 Change the top-level `Cargo.toml` to specify the _add_one_ path in the `members` list:

 Filename: `Cargo.toml`